ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts.md

 <CloudDetails />

 You can add your own dictionaries from various data sources.
-The source for a dictionary can be a ClickHouse table, a DDL query, a local text or executable file, an HTTP(s) resource, or another DBMS.
+The source for a dictionary can be a ClickHouse table, a local text or executable file, an HTTP(s) resource, or another DBMS.
 For more information, see “[Dictionary Sources](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md)”.

 ClickHouse: